 Breast augmentation is a common query in the Avoca Clinic and indeed, a popular procedure in Ireland.
 It offers patients the opportunity to enhance, enlarge and lift their breasts.

 Technology has advanced hugely in the four decades since breast augmentation has entered the mainstream.
 Now, there are numerous techniques to choose from, tailored to each patient’s needs and desires.
-We also provide 3D Technology Simulation, so you can see what every option looks like on your body.
+We also provide 3D Technology Simulation in our Wicklow clinic, so you can see what every option looks like on your body.

 For financing on your Breast Surgery, please click the link below for an instant Quote:

 Your surgeon will discuss the size and shape you are looking for and advise on what is possible based on your natural breast size and body shape.
 You will be able to take your time examining the look and feel of your new breasts using the visualisation system in our Breast Suite.

 Round implants add volume to the upper part of the breast giving a rounded look.
 Tear-drop shaped (anatomical) implants are more in keeping with the natural shape of the breast.

 The incision is made in one of three places:

 Inframammary is most commonly used at The Avoca Clinic, but your surgeon will decide which type of incision is right for you, depending on your body shape and the size of your implants.

 Implants can be placed either on top of the pectoralis muscle but under the breast tissue (this is known as a sub-glandular insertion), or partially beneath the pectoralis muscle (sub-muscular injection).
 There is also the option of using the ‘dual plane’ method in which the implant sits behind muscle in the upper breast and tissue in the lower breast.